 Drugmaker seeks to block Nebraska from using execution drugs

 LINCOLN, Neb.
-(AP) — A pharmaceutical company has filed a lawsuit to prevent Nebraska from using lethal injection drugs next week in what would be the state's first execution since 1997.
+(AP) — A German pharmaceutical company has filed a lawsuit to prevent Nebraska from using lethal injection drugs next week in what would be the state’s first execution in more than two decades.